 7^{}.
 Interview your classmates.
-Make a survey and then get ready with your report about what you know about them.
+Make a survey and then get ready with your report on what you know about them.
 Use the table on page 96.

 What do you usually have for breakfast?
 Where do you usually have lunch?
 What do you typically have for lunch?
 Where do you usually have dinner?
 What time do you usually eat dinner?
-Do you often go to fast-food restaurants?
+Do you often go to fast food restaurants?
 How often?
+Why (not)?
+Is your diet healthy?
+Why (not)?

-How often do you eat at restaurants?
-Do you usually leave tips (чайові)?
+How often do your family eat out?
+Do your parents leave tips?
 How often do you order food at your home?
 Do you ever order pizza?
 Do you ever order Chinese food?
 What is your favourite food?
 How often do you eat it?
 Do you enjoy spicy food?
 What is the hottest food for you?